-The first is the 1974 proto-slasher, Black Christmas (also released as Silent Night, Evil Night, and Stranger in the House), directed by the late Bob Clark.
-Clark also directed A Christmas Story, which makes him the only director in movie history to have brought to screen one of the most beloved Christmas tales and one of the most horrifying.
+Clark also directed A Christmas Story, making him the only director in movie history to bring to screen one of the most beloved Christmas tales and one of the most horrifying.

 The movie opens with a dirge-like rendition of Silent Night, and as the camera reveals a hulking sorority house amid a frozen winter landscape, it wheels around to give us a hint of a rather unsettled individual climbing unseen toward the attic.
 The story shifts to a series of disturbing crank phone calls to the sorority girls, each call more unsettling than the last.
 The calls combine vulgarity with absolute insanity.
 The caller is so disturbed that it is impossible to avoid the chills as he shifts between multiple voices: a child’s scream, a wailing woman, a roaring man.